cocoon2wong/Project-Jocker/README.md

 You can also start testing the fast version of our pre-trained models with the argument `--loadb l` instead of the `--loadb $MODEL_PATH`.
 The `--loadb l` will replace the original stage-2 spectrum interpolation sub-network with the simple linear interpolation method.
 Although it may reduce the prediction performance, the model will implement much faster.
-You can start test these linear-interpolation models like the following command:
+You can start testing these linear-interpolation models with the following command:

 ```bash
 python main.py --model MKII --loada $SOME_MODEL_PATH --loadb l